e2eSolutionArchitect/troubleshoot/aws/ec2/Password is not available.md

 # Password is not available

-## While using the .pem file to decrypt password for the instance.
-The instance showing 'Password not available'.
+## While using the .pem file to decrypt the password for the instance.
+The instance shows 'Password not available'.
 "Private key must begin with "------BEGIN RSA PRIVATE KEY-----" and end with "------END RSA PRIVATE KEY----""

 ## Solution

-This is happensing for Metadata service IMDS v2.
+This is happening for Metadata service IMDS v2.
 Select the instance > Actions > Instance settings > Metadata > Enable metadata.
 Now try decrypting the password.

-If you are using terraforn then update 'metadata_options' as follows.
+If you are using terraform then update 'metadata_options' as follows.
 ```
 resource "aws_instance" "this" {
   ami                         = var.ami